carlosmartinezmoller/demos/Kubernetes/README.md

 This scripts are good enough to start with a base infrastructure to test all kind of architectures and to grow from there.

+I installed all of this on a GKE cluster composed of 3 nodes, wich 2CPUs and 4G each.

 # Scripts included

+* 00: Scripts to downscale the GKE cluster - Use if you have limited resources and you want to deploy many things
 * 10: A very simple http Hello World to test your instrastructure
 * 20: A simple web server but creating all the architecture to make it visibe to the Web (Deployment, Service, Ingress)
 * 30: mysql